kreier/study/markdown/32_Jon/README.md

-# Leviticus
+# Jonah

-Written by Moses in the wildernis.
-The writing was completed 1512 B.C.E.
-The time covered is from 1657 to 1512 B.C.E.
+Written by Jonah.
+The writing was completed circa 844 B.C.E.

-## Leviticus 1
+## Jonah 1

 ```
 TBD